What Does it Mean to Study Supply Chain Management?

 Associate and Bachelor's Degrees in Supply Chain Management

-What Can You Do With a College Major in Supply Chain Management?
+What Can You Do With a College Degree in Supply Chain Management?

 To succeed as a supply chain manager, you need strong verbal and written communication skills, an aptitude for technology, a talent for data analysis and finance, strategic skills, a global perspective, and the ability to maintain good professional relationships.